craigerskine/pxl.media/_src/games/_data/switch/atelier-sophie-2-the-alchemist-of-the-mysterious-dream.md

 ---
-title: "Atelier Sophie 2: The Alchemist of the Mysterious Dream"
+title: 'Atelier Sophie 2: The Alchemist of the Mysterious Dream'
 tags:
   - genre_rpg
 physical: true